migurski/Extractotron/README.md

 Adding New Cities
 -----------------

-Extractotron is run once a month, to http://metro.teczno.com.
+Extractotron is run once a month.
 If you have cities to add, you can add them directly to cities.txt and send me a pull request in Github.